jwhitad15/swd-spring-boot-practice-3-joshua-w/README.md

 - `Controllers`: Contains the REST controllers for the application
 - `Models`: Contains the model classes for the application
-- `Repositories`: Contains the database access repository classes for the application (currently empty.)
+- `repositories`: Contains the database access repository classes for the application (currently empty.)

 The current set of controllers only allow reading from each of the three library item types (books, albums, and movies), and it reads them from a hard-coded list of items in the controller.
 We will be replacing this with a database by